CCOMJHC/drix_project11/doc/mesobot_and_drix_8.md

 Verify that beacons are activly tracked and power settings are appropriate for the conditions.

+Verify that PAN port and Remote Control ports are configured and match the ROS configurations.

 ## Operator station

 Mesobot does not show up automatically in camp.
 Using the `drix_project11` package's `operator_ui.launch` file, the `mesobot` argument must be spcifed to be true.